Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/26-going-green-during-construction.md

 slug: going-green-during-construction
 tags:
   - Hacking the Earthship
-  - Great Design
+  - great design
-  - Sustainability
+  - sustainability
+order: 26
 ---

 Or: Minimizing Waste and Pollution